 Confirmation is held during eighth grade or in the fall of ninth grade depending on the schedule from the bishop.
 Students prepare for this sacrament in seventh and eighth grades by studying the Sacraments, the laws of the church, and the teachings of Jesus.
 In particular, the Works of Mercy and Beatitudes are covered both in class and through the commitment each student makes to perform community and church service.
 Students also are required to meet Spiritual Formation Requirements.
 All students are expected to attend seventh and eighth grade Religious Education classes to receive the Sacrament of Confirmation unless they are enrolled in a Catholic school or home-schooled based on an approved Catholic curriculum.

 The complete, detailed listing of the Diocesan curriculum can be found on the Diocesan website.
-To assist in teaching the points on this curriculum, our parish uses Catechesis of the Good Shepherd for preschool and kindergarten, the WE BELIEVE textbook series by Sadlier for grades Kindergarten through sixth, and CHOSEN is used in grade seven and eight.
+To assist in teaching the points on this curriculum, our parish uses Catechesis of the Good Shepherd for preschool and kindergarten, the WE BELIEVE textbook series by Sadlier for grades first through sixth, and CHOSEN is used in grade seventh and eighth.
 The WE BELIEVE series has extensive support for parents, students and teachers on their website, which can be found at WE BELEIVE .

 Parents of pre-school through third-grade students are asked to come to the classroom door to pickup their child.
 If parents would like another adult to pick up their child at the classroom, please indicate so on the Student Dismissal Authorization Form.
 For all other students: If parents would like the child to be dismissed from the classroom to someone other than the parents or to meet at a location other than the classroom door, a Dismissal Authorization form must be completed and signed for each student to be dismissed.
 If a child does not have a Student Dismissal Authorization on file with the teacher, he or she will only be dismissed to the parents.